dhaustein/homelab/README.md

 ## General

-- consider switching to `uv` for package management
+- add Makefile for common tasks such as linting

 ## Maintenance role